Bad Debt and Bad Debt Expense: Overview & Calculation Method

 As a consequence, the $50,000 owed by Building Solutions Inc. becomes bad debt for XYZ Manufacturing.
 Consequently, they record the uncollectible amount as a loss in their financial records.

-How to Calculate the Bad Debt Expense?
+How to Calculate Bad Debt Expense?

 1. Direct write-off method